ThereforeGames/txt2img2img/README.md

 ## Known Issues

 - If the script crashes due to "img2img_color_correction" it likely means your web UI is not up to date.
 The color correction feature was added very recently.
 - If the script crashes due to a missing "u2net.onnx" file, you can download the file in question using the Google Drive link provided in the error screen.
 This file is a dependency of the Rembg module.
-You can also work around the issue by turning off "autoconfig" in your JSON file.
+You can also work around the issue by disabling `autoconfig` in your JSON file.

 ## Tips & Final Thots